 Resilience in the face of adversity is fairly common.
-A study found, even when 50 to 60 percent of the U.S. population is exposed to traumatic events, only 5 to 10 percent of those people develop post-traumatic stress disorder (PTSD).
+A study found that even when 50 to 60 percent of the U.S. population is exposed to traumatic events, only 5 to 10 percent of those people develop post-traumatic stress disorder (PTSD).
 The rest bounce back to normalcy.

 Finding out how to “grin and bear it” or just “get over it” is not the same as learning to be resilient.
 Resilience is not about avoiding stumbling blocks or opposing change.
 Building resilience is a process.

 Resilient people use their psychological flexibility to reframe mental patterns and learn to work through barriers using a strengths-based approach.

 - Showing resilience in one situation does not mean we have been hardened for all other hard times.